fralik/Easysync/README.markdown

 Description
 -----------

 We all know Dropbox and how it changed our lives.
-There’s also plenty of other similar services and you often tend to use more than just one.
+There's also plenty of other similar services and you often tend to use more than just one.
 While the individual pricing plans are affordable, it can get pretty upsetting when all the bills arrive in the end of the month.
 So if one already owns a personal server why not to use it?

 I was recently playing around with Unison and its command line interface and decided to write a wrapper around these commands.
 Easysync is what I came up with.